 Thank you for your recent purchase.
-Though not required to get the protection of the standard warranty, registering your product is a relatively short process, and entitles you to additional warranty protection, except that failure by California and Quebec residents to register their product does not diminish their warranty rights.
+Though not required to get the protection of the standard warranty, registering your product is a relatively short process, and entitles you to additional warranty protection, except that failure by California, Florida and Quebec residents to register their product does not diminish their warranty rights.
+The duration of warranty coverages in Texas and Florida differs in some cases.